gempesaw/writing/drafts/ios-appium-proxy.md

 #### Instruct your device to trust your MITM

-As expected, when you try to MITM your own SSL traffic, your iOS device will realize that the SSL traffic has been intercepted and refuse to load it.
+As expected, if you try to MITM your own SSL traffic, your iOS device will realize that the SSL traffic has been intercepted and refuse to load it.

 You need to install and trust the cert offered by your proxy.
-For Browsermob, this means you should use your iOS device to go to the [browsermob cert on github] (the link is valid at time of writing, but in case the link 404s, you'll want to search that github repository for `ca-certificate-rsa.cer`), and then click the `Raw` button there.
+For Browsermob, this means you should use your iOS device to go to the [browsermob cert on github][] (the link is valid at time of writing, but in case the link 404s, you'll want to search that github repository for `ca-certificate-rsa.cer`), and then click the `Raw` button there.
 This will open up the `.cer` file in Safari, and Safari figures